 This course includes planning, implementing, and evaluating basic and advanced fire tactics at the command officer level.
-Prerequisite: FS 121.
+Prerequisite: Completion of FS 121 with a 0.7 or higher.

-Fire Protection Equipment • 1.0-3.0 Credits
+Fire Protection Equipment • 3.0 Credits

 Designed to give students a clear understanding of the principles and limitations of fire suppression and detection systems.